-- 93. Defendants knew or should have known that consumers, including Plaintiff, would foreseeably and needlessly suffer injury or death as a result of Defendants' conduct. - 94.
+- 111. Defendants knew or should have known that consumers, including Plaintiff, would foreseeably and needlessly suffer injury or death as a result of Defendants' conduct. - 112.
 Defendants failed to provide timely and adequate warnings to physicians, pharmacies, and consumers, including Plaintiff and to Plaintiff's intermediary physicians, in at least the following ways: - a.
-Defendants failed to include adequate warnings and/or provide adequate clinically relevant information and data that would alert Plaintiff's physicians to the dangerous risks of Saxagliptin including, among other things, their tendency to increase the risk of, and/or cause, myocardial infarction, heart failure, congestive heart failure, cardiac failure, and death related to those events; - b.
-Defendants failed to inform Plaintiff and Plaintiff's physicians that Saxagliptin had not been adequately tested to determine the full extent of the safety risks associated with use of the product; - c.
+Defendants failed to include adequate warnings and/or provide adequate clinically relevant information and data that would alert Plaintiff's physicians to the dangerous risks of Saxagliptin including, among other things, their tendency to increase the risk of, and/or cause, heart failure, congestive heart failure, cardiac failure, and death related to those events; - Defendants failed to inform Plaintiff and Plaintiff's physicians that Saxagliptin had not been adequately tested to determine the full extent of the safety risks associated with use of the product; - c.
 Defendants failed to provide adequate post-marketing warnings and instructions after Defendants knew or should have known of the significant risks of heart failure, congestive heart failure, cardiac failure, and death related to those events associated with use of Saxagliptin; and - d.
-Defendants continued to aggressively promote and sell Saxagliptin even after they knew or should have known of the unreasonable risks of developing heart failure, cardiac failure, and death related to those events from ingestion of Saxagliptin.
+Defendants continued to aggressively promote and sell Saxagliptin even after they knew or should have known of the unreasonable risks of developing heart failure, cardiac failure, and death related to those events from ingestion of Saxagliptin. - 113.
+Defendants and each of them had a duty to warn the FDA, the medical community, Plaintiff, and Plaintiff's physicians about the increased risks of injury, but failed to do so. - 114.
+Defendants had a duty and obligation to provide Plaintiff and Plaintiff's physicians with adequate clinically relevant information and data and warnings regarding the adverse health risks associated with exposure to Saxagliptin, and/or that there existed safer and more or equally effective alternative drug products, but failed to do so.

-- 95. Defendants and each of them had a duty to warn the FDA, the medical community, Plaintiff, and Plaintiff's physicians about the increased risks of injury but failed to do so. - 96.
-Defendants had a duty and obligation to provide Plaintiff and Plaintiff's physicians with adequate clinically relevant information and data and warnings regarding the adverse health risks associated with exposure to Saxagliptin, and/or that there existed safer and more or equally effective alternative drug products, but failed to do so. - 97.
-By failing to provide Plaintiff and Plaintiff's physicians with adequate clinically relevant information and data and warnings regarding the adverse health risks associated with exposure to Saxagliptin, and/or that there existed safer and more or equally effective alternative drug products, Defendants breached their duty of reasonable care and safety. - 98.
-Defendants' actions described above were performed willfully, intentionally, and with reckless disregard of the life and safety of the Plaintiff and the public. - 99.
-As a direct and proximate result of the actions and inactions of Defendants as set forth above, Plaintiff sustained injuries and damages. - 100.
+- 115. By failing to provide Plaintiff and Plaintiff's physicians with adequate clinically relevant information and data and warnings regarding the adverse health risks associated with exposure to Saxagliptin, and/or that there existed safer and more or equally effective alternative drug products, Defendants breached their duty of reasonable care and safety. - 116.
+Defendants' actions described above were performed willfully, intentionally, and with reckless disregard of the life and safety of the Plaintiff and the public. - 117.
+As a direct and proximate result of the actions and inactions of Defendants as set forth above, Plaintiff sustained injuries and damages. - 118.
+Plaintiff was prescribed and ingested Saxagliptin manufactured, packaged, marketed, sold and/or distributed by Defendants at various times, which reached Plaintiff without substantial change in the drug's condition. - 119.
+While using Saxagliptin, and as a direct and proximate result thereof, Plaintiff developed serious and/or permanent adverse effects including, but not limited to, heart failure, congestive heart failure, and cardiovascular injury. - 120.
+As a result of said injuries, Plaintiff suffered significant bodily and mental injuries, pain and suffering, mental anguish, disfigurement, embarrassment, inconvenience, loss of earnings and earning capacity, and have and will incur past and future medical expenses.
+Plaintiff incurred obligations and expenses for medical care, testing and treatment. - 121.
 Defendants' actions and omissions as identified in this Complaint show that Defendants acted maliciously and/or intentionally disregarded Plaintiff's rights so as to warrant the imposition of punitive damages.